Here are some commonalities we have found in those who sport square chests.

 Ultimately, the exercise should work around your individual mechanics; you shouldn’t be adjusting your body into an exercise.

 The Rib Cage Impact

-For example, if we have two lifters, one with a large rib cage and one with a small rib cage, they will both move the bar through a different distance if they followed the old ‘bar to the chest’ rule.
-Both would also place tension on the chest in varying amounts, as well as on different surrounding muscles.
-The difference here could be mean one lifter feeling the exercise entirely on their chest, and the other getting some chest work but also a lot of pain in the shoulders.
+For example, if we have two lifters, one with a large rib cage and one with a small rib cage, they will move the bar through a different distance if they followed the old ‘bar to the chest’ rule.
+They would also be biasing different muscle fibres, as well as potentially different muscles.

-Let’s think of the chest muscle as a fan shape, as per the image below.
-The more we lift our rib cage up, the more we favour the powerful middle and lower portion of those fibres.
-This means we can most effectively recruit them, and is also why a natural arch in the lower back is a good thing, provided you don’t have any back injuries.
+The chest muscle or your pecs is shaped like a fan, as per the image below.
+The more we lift our rib cage up, the more we favour the powerful middle and lower fibres, which allows us to be at our strongest.
+This is why a natural arch in the lower back is a good thing, provided you don’t have any back injuries.

 Someone with the larger rib cage will naturally place most of the work through their chest muscles as they are in a more advantageous position to work right from the start, versus a person with the smaller rib cage.
 In the latter person’s case, they won’t get the same effect, even when they arch their lower back.
 They won’t be able get those fibres to work as well, and instead, you’ll often hear these people complaining of sore shoulders from bench pressing.

-As we’ve already seen, your ribcage alone plays a significant role mechanically as to how you’ll recruit chest musculature.
-Now that we know this it would make sense that different people will require different exercises to get the most out their chest development.
+Now that we know this it would make sense that different people will require different exercises to get the most out of their chest development.